saulpierotti/markdown_notebook/ADS.md

 * While divide-et-impera is used to solve problems made up of disjoint sub-problems, dynamic programming is used when the sub-problems overlap
 	* This is, in dynamic programming sub-problems share sub-sub-problems
 	* In this context a divide-et-impera approach wastes resources by solving multiple times the same sub-problems
-	* Dynamic programming stores intermediate solution and so avoids to solve multiple times the same sub-problem
+	* Dynamic programming stores intermediate solution and so avoids to solve multiple times the same sub-problems
 	* While divide-et-impera is typically done recursively and from the top-down, dynamic programmic is typically implemented iteratively and from the bottom-up
 * Problems that can be solved with dynamic programming are typically optimization problems
 	* These have many possible solutions, each associated one with a different value